 Depending on the timescales as to when a member of staff originally became aware of a breach, the DPO must be mindful of the requirement to notify the ICO without delay and within 72 hours unless it is unlikely to result in a risk to the rights and freedoms of individuals.
-As stated above, it is therefore possible that a data security breach may need to be reported to the ICO before the [School / Trust] has fully investigated or contained the breach.
+As stated above, it is therefore possible that a data security breach may need to be reported to the ICO before the Centre has fully investigated or contained the breach.
 A report to the ICO must contain the following information:

 the nature of the personal data breach including where possible, the categories and approximate number of data subjects concerned;